 Is an asbestos survey required?

-If you own or maintain a non-domestic premise that was build prior to the year 2000, then it is a legal requirement for you to have had this property surveyed by a qualified asbestos specialist.
+If you own or maintain non-domestic premises that were built before the year 2000, then it is a legal requirement for you to have had this property surveyed by a qualified asbestos specialist.

-The Control of Asbestos Regulations 2012 state that you owe a duty of care to anyone who visits your property, and by having a survey completed you are able to ensure this level of care.
-If someone is harmed by ACM’s on your premises and you do not have a survey in place, you are then at risk of facing serious legal punishments.
+The Control of Asbestos Regulations 2012 state that you owe a duty of care to anyone who visits your property, and by having a survey completed you are able to ensure this.
+If someone is harmed by asbestos-containing materials (ACMs) on your premises and you do not have a survey in place, you are then at risk of facing serious legal sanctions.

 There are two recognized types of survey for ACMs.

 A Management Survey is required to monitor and manage asbestos-containing materials during the normal occupation and use of your premises.
 It will normally take the place of a visual inspection, with a minimum of intrusive work and material sampling.
 The surveyor or inspector may be able to identify ACMs without taking samples.
 Most functioning commercial or multi-tenancy properties require a management survey.

 This type of survey aims to ensure that where ACMs are present on the premises or in equipment, they are kept in good condition and that no-one is harmed by their continuing presence.
 It also verifies that sufficient measures are in place so that visitors or employees do not accidentally disturb it.
 It’s likely that there will be some minor asbestos disturbance in order to assess the material.

 A management survey will also provide guidance on maintaining a safe environment and what steps to take if remedial work is required.

 A Refurbishment / Demolition Survey must take place prior to major refurbishment, remedial construction or demolition of a premises.
 A suitably qualified surveyor is normally required.